Bill Bentley (footballer): Blackpool

-On 9 January 1969, five months into the 1968–69 season, he joined Stan Mortensen's Blackpool for £30,000.
-He made his debut for the club two days later, in a 3–2 home defeat by Charlton Athletic.
+On 9 January 1969, five months into the 1968–69 season, Bentley joined Stan Mortensen's Blackpool for £30,000.
+Two days later, he debuted for the club in a 3–2 home defeat by Charlton Athletic.
 The following season he helped the "Seasiders" win promotion to the First Division as runners-up of the Second Division under new manager Les Shannon.
-However they were immediately relegated in 1970–71.
-He was though part of the Blackpool team that won the Anglo-Italian Cup in 1971, beating Bologna in the final at the Stadio Renato Dall'Ara.
+However, they were immediately relegated in 1970–71.
+He was part of the Blackpool team that won the Anglo-Italian Cup in 1971, beating Bologna in the final at the Stadio Renato Dall'Ara.

 Blackpool finished sixth in 1971–72 under Bob Stokoe's stewardship, but reached the 1972 Anglo-Italian Cup final at the Stadio Olimpico, where they were beaten by Roma.
 They dropped to seventh place in 1972–73 under new boss Harry Potts, but reached the quarter-finals of the League Cup.
 Blackpool finished fifth in 1973–74, missing out on promotion by just three points.
 They again finished seventh in 1974–75, before falling to tenth in 1975–76.
 On 3 January 1976, Bentley scored a "stunning" winning goal against Burnley in the third round of the FA Cup, his only goal in eleven appearances in the competition for the club.
 Blackpool finished fifth in 1976–77 under new manager Allan Brown, finishing only four points behind promoted Chelsea.
 Bentley's final appearance for the club came on 7 May 1977, in a 1–1 draw at Hereford United.
 He made 296 league appearances and scored ten goals for Blackpool, for whom he was mostly used as a left-back but also had times playing in midfield.
+He returned to live in Staffordshire as his wife needed to look after her elderly father, and the Blackpool chairman agreed to let him leave on a free transfer in light of his eight years of service to the club.
+Hereford United had previously agreed to a £20,000 transfer fee, but insisted that all players live locally so the deal was called off.